 Infants with Costello syndrome typically have a normal or high birth weight, but exhibit poor sucking ability, have swallowing difficulties, and fail to grow and gain weight at the expected rate (failure to thrive).
 Growth delay after birth typically results in short stature during childhood and adulthood.
 Affected children may also have developmental delay or mild to moderate intellectual disability.
 In some cases, speech development and/or the ability to walk is significantly delayed.
 Children with Costello syndrome generally have warm, sociable personalities.

 Children with Costello syndrome usually devlelop papillomata around the mouth and nostrils.
-Papillomata may develop as early as two years of age or as late as about 15 years of age.
+Papillomata may develop as early as two years of age or at older ages.
 In some cases, these wart-like (verrucal) lesions may also be found near the anus.
 Papillomata usually become more apparent with age.
 Other benign tumors have also been reported.

 Children with Costello syndrome have a distinctive facial appearance.
 Characteristic facial features may include an abnormally large head (macrocephaly); low-set ears with large, thick lobes; unusually thick lips; a large, depressed nasal bridge; abnormally wide nostrils (nares); and a coarse facial appearance.
 In addition, affected children may have unusually curly hair and/or sparse, thin hair on the front (anterior) of the head.
 Some children may also have folds of skin over the inner corners of the eyes (epicanthal folds).